 - A returned appeal for additional documentation.

-- · An accepted appeal.
+- An accepted appeal.

-- · A denied appeal.
+- A denied appeal.

 All accepted appeals will include an academic plan, which must be followed by the student in order to re-establish financial aid eligibility.
-Students are required to meet with the appropriate academic personnel to register for classes while they are on this academic plan.
+Students are required to meet with the appropriate academic personnel to register for classes while they are on these academic plans.